 Field-based course examining the forces affecting living species in Costa Rica.
 After a series of weekly on-campus meetings to review basic ecology and human culture of Costa Rica, students will travel during spring break for an 8-day field trip to Costa Rica.
 Traveling by motor coach and boat, the course will examine high altitude volcanic effects, mountain tropical forest habitat, and low-land tropical forest along the Pacific Ocean in southwest Costa Rica.
 A course trip fee over and above tuition will be assessed, valid passport required.
 Instructor consent is required.

 BIOL 2155 – Culture and Ecology of Asia

 A field based course exploring the forces affecting living species in Iceland.
 This course is offered during the summer session [May term].
 An initial series of on-campus sessions provides preparation for a two week trip to Iceland.
 The trip will explore areas including the geothermal areas, glaciers, and coastal regions of Iceland.
 Travel by motor coach will follow the ring road, visiting all major regions of the island.
 Emphasis will be given to factors such as physical factors of the environment and island biogeography.
 Expected elements include a whale watching expedition and a visit to a puffin breeding colony.
 Environmental issues including international fishing, impact of geothermal and hydroelectric energy development, and population genetics will be discussed as they relate to Icelandic and global concerns.
 A course trip fee over and above tuition will be assessed.
 Student will need a valid passport.
-The course may be offered in conjunction with a 2 sh Topics in Physics course.
+The course may be offered in conjunction with a 2 semester hour Topics in Physics course.
 Instructor consent is required.